10 Healthy Instant Pot Recipes

 This was one of the first bulk protein recipes I ever tried in my Instant Pot, and it’s a staple in my house.
 These carnitas go with just about anything—tacos, burritos, quesadillas, salads, breakfast bakes and muffins, and more.
 I’ll link to a few of my favorite below the recipe.

-5-Ingredient Crispy Carnitas
+Crispy Instant Pot Carnitas

 A high protein, low calorie Instant Pot or crock pot recipe for crispy carnitas.